marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

   after HSTORE
 );
 ```
-Now, the function that will convert record to `HSTORE` format and insert in to `audit table`.
+Now, the function will convert the record to `HSTORE` format and insert it into the `audit table`.
 ```SQL
 CREATE FUNCTION audit() RETURNS TRIGGER LANGUAGE PLPGSQL AS $$